Enric Vallès

-Enric Vallès Prat (born 1 March 1990) is a Spanish footballer who plays as a midfielder for Sandefjord Fotball.
-He began his career in the youth system of FC Barcelona before playing for NAC Breda, Birmingham City, UE Olot, UE Cornellà, CE Manresa and Harrisburg City Islanders.
+Enric Vallès Prat (born 1 March 1990) is a Spanish footballer coach and former player who is the manager of the Juvenil C squad of Girona FC.

+A midfielder, Vallès began his career in the youth system of FC Barcelona before playing for NAC Breda, Birmingham City, Olot, Cornellà, Manresa, Harrisburg City Islanders, Sandefjord, Tona, San Cristóbal, Bosc de Tosca, and Puigreig.

 Career

 Born in Puig-reig, Barcelona, Catalonia, Vallès began his football career in the youth system of FC Barcelona.
 In 2008, he played alongside Gai Assulin and Iago Falque in the team that reached the final of the Spanish Youth Cup, in which they lost 2–0 to Sevilla's youngsters.
 Vallès left Barcelona in August 2008, as an 18-year-old, to turn professional with NAC Breda of the Dutch Eredivisie, signing a two-year contract.

 Recommended by an agent who likened him to Albert Riera, then of Liverpool, Vallès had a week's trial with English Premier League club Birmingham City.
 The trial proved successful, and in May 2010, he signed a pre-contract agreement to join the club on 1 July upon the expiry of his contract with NAC Breda, for whom he had played four matches in the Eredivisie.
 In his first interview after joining Birmingham, Vallès described himself as a "left midfielder who can also play on the wing" whose main strengths were his dribbling and his work ethic; he also revealed his desire to play in the same team as fellow Spaniard Míchel.
 Manager Alex McLeish summed him up as a "big, tall, lad, left-sided and maybe not the explosion of some wingers, but a very good footballer".